Shaikh Ghulam Muhy-ud-Din: Biography

 In February 1845 he offered the British to transfer his allegiance to them on the condition of keeping the possession of Kashmir.
-However, the British government was not interested in elevating any Muslim chief to power in this sensitive region.
+However, the British government was not interested in elevating any Muslim chief to power in the sensitive region.
 Muhy-ud-Din unexpectedly died on 24 March 1846, possibly due to the shock of hearing the news of Kashmir being sold to the Dogra dynasty of Jammu under the treaty of Amritsar.
 He is also suspected of having been poisoned.
 Muhy-ud-Din was buried in the khanqah of Makhdum Shaikh Hamza in Hari Parbat, Srinagar.
 He was succeeded by his son Shaikh Imam-ud-Din as the governor.